 Main concern of AJCON is to convert an Applet project to JSF project.
-For this purpose AJCON project composed of several components: Log Component, UI Component, Translator Component, JavaML component, Applet Extractor Component.
+For this purpose AJCON project composed of several components stated in Figure 2: Log Component, UI Component, Translator Component, JavaML component, Applet Extractor Component.

 Those components are interacting with each others.
 Some of them provide some interfaces to other ones, and some of them use the provided interface.
 Generally the interfaces provided by the other components are the methods of the classes in it.